class PDBValidator:

 @staticmethod

-def atoms_to_pdb_line(atom_data: Dict[str, Any]) -> str:
+def atoms_to_pdb_line(atom_data: dict[str, Any]) -> str:

 """Converts a single atom dictionary back into a PDB ATOM line."""